 The appearance of SDHs on CT varies with clot age and organization.

-In most instances patients are not imaged in the hyper-acute phase (first hour or so), but on occasion when this is performed they appear relatively iso-dense to the adjacent cortex, with a swirled appearance do to mixture of clot, serum and ongoing unclotted blood 4.
-There is often a degree of underlying cerebral swelling (especially in young patients where head trauma is often more severe) which accentuates the mass effect created by the collection 4.
+In most instances, patients are not imaged in the hyperacute phase (first hour or so), but on occasion when this is performed they appear relatively isodense to the adjacent cortex, with a swirled appearance due to a mixture of the clot, serum and ongoing unclotted blood 4.
+There is often a degree of underlying cerebral swelling (especially in young patients where head trauma is often more severe) which accentuates the mass-effect created by the collection 4.

-The classic appearance of an acute subdural haematoma is a crescent-shaped homogeneously hyperdense extra-axial collection that spreads diffusely over the affected hemisphere.
-As the clot starts to retract the density increases typically to >50-60 HU and is thus hyperdense relative to cortex 4.
+The classic appearance of an acute subdural hematoma is a crescent-shaped homogeneously hyperdense extra-axial collection that spreads diffusely over the affected hemisphere.
+As the clot starts to retract the density increases typically to >50-60 HU and is thus hyperdense relative to the cortex 4.

-Up to 40% of SDHs have mixed hyper / hypodense areas that reflect unclotted blood, serum extruded during clot retraction, or CSF within the subdural haematoma due to arachnoid laceration.
+Up to 40% of SDHs have mixed hyper- or hypodense areas that reflect unclotted blood, serum extruded during clot retraction, or CSF within the subdural hematoma due to an arachnoid laceration.

-Rarely, acute SDHs may be nearly isodense with the adjacent cerebral cortex.
-This occurs with coagulopathies or severe anemia when the hemoglobin concentration drops to 8 to 10 g/dl.
+Rarely, acute subdural hemorrhages may be nearly isodense with the adjacent cerebral cortex.
+This occurs with anticoagulation, coagulopathies, or severe anemia when the hemoglobin concentration drops to 8 to 10 g/dL.
 Patients with deficient coagulation can also demonstrate a hematocrit fluid-fluid level as the blood does not form a clot and red cells have time to drift dependently 4.

-- mass effect including sulcal distortion and midline shift
+mass-effect including sulcal effacement (distortion) and midline shift

 Acute on chronic

-Acute on chronic subdural hematomas refer to a second episode of acute haemorrhage into a pre-existing chronic subdural hematoma.
-It typically appears as a hypodense collection with a haematocrit level (located posteriorly).
+Acute on chronic subdural hematomas refers to a second episode of acute hemorrhage into a pre-existing chronic subdural hematoma.
+It typically appears as a hypodense collection with a hematocrit level (located posteriorly).
 A similar appearance can be seen in patients with clotting disorders or on anticoagulants 4.

 Treatment and prognosis

-Treatment depends primarily on the amount of mass effect and neurological impairment caused by the collection, and thus correlates with the size of the subdural haemorrhage.
+Treatment depends primarily on the amount of mass-effect and neurological impairment caused by the collection, and thus correlates with the size of the subdural hemorrhage.

-Small (so-called 'smear subdurals') collections, especially those which are chronic, which are not causing symptoms can be observed with serial CT scans.
+Small collections – so-called 'smear subdurals' – especially those which are chronic and are not causing symptoms can be observed with serial CT scans.

-Symptomatic subacute/chronic subdural haematomas are often treated via one or more burr-holes as the blood clot has liquefied and can be washed out more easily.
+Symptomatic subacute/chronic subdural hematomas are often treated via one or more burr holes as the blood clot has liquefied and can be washed out more easily.
 The compressed brain can take some time to re-expand, and subdural collections may re-accumulate.

-Although subdural haematomas are often thought of as relatively benign entities it should be noted that the mortality in acute subdural haematomas requiring surgery is actually very high (50-90%), particularly in patients who are anticoagulated, and that only 20% fully recover 2-3,5.
+Although subdural hematomas are often thought of as relatively benign entities it should be noted that the mortality in acute subdural hematomas requiring surgery is very high (50-90%), particularly in patients who are anticoagulated, and that only 20% fully recover 2,3,5.